sbrajesh/bp-live-notification/readme.txt

 Contributors: buddydev,anusharma,sbrajesh
 Tags: buddypress, notifications, buddypress-live-notification Requires at least: 4.5
-Tested up to: 4.7.4
+Tested up to: 4.9.8
-Stable tag: 2.0.2
+Stable tag: 2.1
 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-BuddyPress Live Notification  adds a Facebook Like realtime notification for user.
+BuddyPress Live Notification adds a Facebook Like realtime user notifications for BuddyPress sites.

 == Description ==

-BuddyPress Live Notification  adds a Facebook Like real-time notification for user.
+BuddyPress Live Notification adds Facebook Like real-time notifications for user.

 = How it works:- =
 Shows live notifications to other members on a BuddyPress based social network.
 The new and improved version uses WordPress heartbeat api to fetch notifications and allows a theme author to implement their own ui for notifying the update.

-Please do let us know your thoughts & suggestion on our blog [BuddyDev](http://buddydev.com/buddypress/introducing-buddypress-live-notification-2-0/)
+Please do let us know your thoughts & suggestion on our blog [BuddyDev](https://buddydev.com/buddypress/introducing-buddypress-live-notification-2-0/)

-== Installation ==
+**Do you need more awesome BuddyPress Plugins?** Checkout [BuddyPress Plugins by BuddyDev](https://buddydev.com/plugins/) == Installation ==

 This section describes how to install the plugin and get it working.